 After WMF’s traditional Maker Happy Hour, award-winning Gerard’s Paella Dinner (with makerspace guys commuting from Long Island), and Treats Truck, Uber sponsored a pool with another maker to Queens the next morning.
 We discussed the upcoming South by South Lawn since he came all the way from DC, and Mini Maker Faire at New York Barnes & Nobles since I came all the way from space.

 There were infinite enthusiasts and an interested neurocognition teacher, along with some weird teenagers, crazy men, and strange dream sharing.
 The Queen’s Kickshaw catered quiche, eggs on avocado toast, fruit, and gallons of coffee for the Makers of Change Breakfast on the final day.
-After event conclusion and the day before, I had acquired a marked-up sandwich (resonating with attendees), since I didn’t have time to visit the Maker Lounge or indulge in all of the exhibits for experiential photos.
+I didn’t have time to eat, visit the Maker Lounge, or indulge in all of the exhibits for experiential photos.

 At one point, I thought someone was writing their information down, but it was a crew member writing on the back of my Editor’s Choice blue ribbon.
 Then, I won another one.
 The crew was really blue ribbon-happy.
 Several won more, plus, Best in Class ribbons, and Sisyphus won (a well-deserved) eleven ribbons.
 Records are on MakerFaire.com/ribbons.

 The occasion was a dream for fans of Tomorrowland or Charlie and the Chocolate Factory.
 Thank you to Maker Media, Sherri, and the Zone 1 Managers (Jason, Travis, and Claudia).
 I was fortunate to have been included in this rewarding experience, have World Maker Faire withdrawals every weekend, and look forward to returning annually, even as an attendee.